 A 2012 graduate of Temple University with a degree in broadcast journalism, Josh received his Master of Science in Communications degree (with an advertising focus) from Syracuse University’s S.I.
 Newhouse School of Communications in 2022.
 He currently lives in Havertown with his wife, Aurora, and their two cats, Luke and Dinah.

 Follow Josh: @jmverlin

-A 2018 graduate of Temple University and product of Methacton High School, Owen previously spent the 2017-18 season as CoBL’s assistant editor.
+A 2018 graduate of Temple University and product of Methacton High School, Owen joined CoBL as its full-time assistant editor in the summer of 2022.
+He previously spent the 2017-18 season as CoBL’s part-time assistant editor.
 In his role, he assists our editor-in-chief with everything from coverage to camps, mentorship and fundraising, helping grow the organization from the ground up.

 For the four years prior to rejoining CoBL in 2022, he served as a sports reporter and assistant editor for the Pottstown Mercury and PAPrepLive, covering the Pioneer Athletic Conference and other area high school sports, including the area’s boys and girls basketball teams.

 With extensive writing, photo, design and social media experience over the last four years, Owen brings a diverse set of skills and experiences to help impact CoBL in a multitude of ways.

 Born in South Philadelphia, Steph moved out to Havertown as a child and spent her formative years in Delaware County, where she was immersed in hoops from a young age.
 She went to Cardinal O'Hara, helping the Lions to a Catholic League championship in 2013 as a junior before going to Penn State, where she played club basketball and helped fundraise for THON, the school's annual 46-hour dance marathon which raises money for childhood cancer patients at the local children's hospital.